 - Baking sheet

 - Now, spread the ricotta mixture over a baking sheet, making about 1/2-inch thick layer, and bake it for about 25 minutes.

-- While the paneer mixture is getting baked, add cream, milk, and the remaining sweetener to a frying pan.
+- While the paneer mixture is getting baked, add cream, milk, and the remaining sweetener to a thick bottom pan.

-- Put a thick bottom pan on medium-high heat and keep stirring.
+- Put the thick bottom pan on medium-high heat and keep stirring.
 Once a semi-thick consistency is reached, switch off the heat.

 - Put cardamom seeds and clove in a strainer and let them stay in the boiling liquid for about 5 minutes.
 Let the mixture reduce to about 1/3rd of the original quantity and set it aside.

 - Let the baked paneer cool down for about 10 minutes, followed by cutting them into little squares or circles.

 - Now, place them in a container and pour the milk mixture over them.

 - Add the cardamom and clove liquid and stir lightly.

 - Refrigerate the container until the Keto rasmalai gets completely chilled.